Thomas Krauth: Musical productions in theatres at Duesseldorf, Cologne and Bochum

 After Krauth and Michael Brenner had jointly taken over the Capitol Theater in Duesseldorf, they rebuilt it to be the first musical theatre in the provincial capital.
 The theatre re-opened on January 20, 1996, and played the hugely successful en-suite musical Grease, which would run for three years and be seen by an audience of roughly 1.2 million, thus ensuring Duesseldorf a place on the list of renowned musical cities.

-In 1997, a second and somewhat smaller theatre auditorium with 400 seats was created within the Capitol Theater.
-It was called the “Club” where young dedicated artists could introduce their projects and fulfill their artistic ideas.
-This creative snuggery brought productions like Godspell (1997), Forever Plaid (1977) and Schlaflos in Duesseldorf (1997) to life.
-It also laid the foundation for the long-term and most friendly cooperation with the Viennese director Alex Balga and the musical artist Anna Montanaro.
-Both have since risen to international fame, but have always maintained a close bond to the Capitol Theater.
+In 1997, a second, smaller theatre auditorium with approximately 400 seats was created within the Capitol Theater.
+Known as the “Club,” it was intended as a space where emerging artists could present their projects and develop new work.
+Productions staged there included Godspell (1997), Forever Plaid (1977) and Schlaflos in Duesseldorf (1997) to life.
+The venue also marked the beginning of a long-term collaboration with Viennese director Alex Balga and musical artist Anna Montanaro.
+Both later achieved international recognition and have continued to maintain professional ties with the Capitol Theater.

 In 1998/99 Krauth produced The Rocky Horror Show, directed by Matthias Davids, in the Club and from 1999 to 2001 the Kander-Ebb musical Cabaret, directed by Alex Balga.
 Anna Montanaro played Sally Bowles after she had been vastly successful in Chicago at London's West End.
 This staging received a huge and positive media response.

 Anna Montanaro: Live – a one-woman show (2002) as well as the world premiere of the musical Das Mädchen Rosemarie (2004) were both produced in the Capitol Theater's Club by Krauth.
 Das Mädchen Rosemarie tells the story of high class fancy lady Rosemarie Nitribitt.
 The musical is close to Erich Kuby’s post war novel and was directed by Dirk Witthuhn with music by Heribert Feckler.

 Following Grease into the large theatre auditorium, which had roughly 1200 seats, was the musical Rent (1999) which won four Tony Awards in New York.
 In Duesseldorf it was produced in cooperation with Marek Lieberberg.

 Krauth’s Capitol Theater also played the original Broadway production of the classic Chicago (2001) which was staged together with producers Barry and Fran Weissler, as well as an own production of the dance musical Miami Nights (2002 – 2004) and the original Cats production (2004/2005).

 Krauth and star chef Alfons Schuhbeck created a musical dinner show together.
 Based on the renowned chef’s culinary expertise, entertaining dinner shows combining musical hits with top class cuisine were played from 2004, named Tonight, Last Christmas or That's Life.